zulalakarsu/seeforme/README.md

 - ✅ **No Tracking**: No analytics, metrics, or usage monitoring
 - ✅ **Open Source**: Transparent code for security review

 ---

-## 🙏 Acknowledgments

-Special thanks to:
-- **Visually Impaired Beta Testers** for invaluable real-world feedback
-- **LiquidAI** for the groundbreaking LFM2-VL vision-language model
-- **Cactus Team** for the React Native AI inference SDK
-- **Hackathon Organizers** for promoting accessibility innovation

----